Todo sobre el Art Nouveau

 Peter Behrens Art Nouveau

-If Art Nouveau quickly took Europe by storm in the last five years of the 19th century, artists, designers, and architects abandoned it just as quickly in the first decade of the 20th century.
+If Art Nouveau quickly took Europe by storm in the last five years of the 19th century, artists, designers and architects abandoned it just as quickly in the first decade of the 20th century.

-From the Wiener Werkstätte to Art Deco
+From Wiener Werkstätte to Art Deco

 Its purely commercial character was most succinctly expressed at the Exposition Internationale des Arts Décoratifs et Industriels Modernes in Paris in 1925, the event that, in the 1960s, would give Art Deco its name.
 Combined with a new respect for classicism, inspired in part by the World's Fair in Chicago in 1893 and with the official blessing of the City Beautiful movement in the United States, this machine-inspired aesthetic would eventually develop after World War I, in the style we now belatedly call Art Deco .